 Anthony Trudel, principal at University of Detroit Jesuit High School and Academy, an all-male school middle and high school in Detroit, echoes that.
-Trudel, who has been at U of D Jesuit for 15 years, also taught at a co-ed school in years prior.
+Trudel, who has been at U of D Jesuit for more than 15 years, also taught at a co-ed school in years prior.

 Because boys develop self-control later, he says, and they have a higher physical activity level, there is a “high degree” of structure and rules in the school, which he notices has helped boys to learn well.